Connect with others who understand.

 Talk With Others Who Understand

-By joining MyMSTeam, the social network and online support group for those living with multiple sclerosis, you gain a support group of more than 207,000 members.
-Over 40,000 MyMSTeam members report weakness as a symptom on their member profiles, and leg weakness is one of the most discussed topics.
+By joining MyMSTeam, the social network and online support group for those living with multiple sclerosis, you gain a support group of more than 217,000 members.
+More than 42,000 MyMSTeam members report weakness as a symptom on their member profiles, and leg weakness is one of the most discussed topics.

 How does MS affect your muscle strength and emotional well-being?
 Does regular exercise seem to improve your life with MS?
-Share your experiences in the comments below, or start a conversation on your Activities page.
+Share your experiences in the comments below, start a conversation on your Activities page, or connect with like-minded members in Groups.

 A MyMSTeam Member